 A smile crept onto James' face.
 "No," he argued, shaking his head.
 "I-I get it.
 I know you're afraid of everything changing.
 And maybe it will.
 But you know what won't change?"

-He reached for her hand and pressed his lips tenderly to her cheek, letting his lips dance in front of her ear.
+He squeezed her hand and pressed his lips tenderly to her cheek, letting his lips dance in front of her ear.
 "How I feel about you," he whispered.

 She let out a relieved sigh and gratefully wrapped her arms around his waist, resting her head against his chest.
-He reached his arms around her, drawing her close to him.
+This was what felt right.
+This was the reason she broke down and realized she wanted to be with him.
+Moments like that that had him making her feel far more special than she actually believed she was.
 "Thank you," she said softly.

 "For being you."